nextflow-io/nextflow/docs/reference/syntax.md

 The target expression must be a [variable](#variable), [index](#binary-expressions), or [property](#binary-expressions) expression.
 The source expression can be any expression.

-Multiple variables can be assigned in a single statement as long as the source expression is a [list literal](#list) with as many elements as assigned variables:
+Multiple variables can be assigned in a single statement as long as the source expression is a [list literal](#list) with the same number of elements and assigned variables:

 ```groovy
 (x, y) = [ 1, 2 ]